 The improvements that this software brought to the table, compared with the old style of working with VM is outstanding.

-Containers are lightweight, easy to use, once done some practice they are even easy to orchestrate with tools such as Docker Swarn or Kubernetes,
+Containers are lightweight and easy to use, once some practice they are even easy to orchestrate with tools such as Docker Swarn or Kubernetes,

-Which we are going to talk in future episodes.
+Which we are going to talk about in future episodes.

 This is not a beginner tool if you do not know how to use PHP or if the acronymous O.O.P. does not mean anything to you there are better places where you can focus your energy.